Eurovision semi final 2 Going to the final

 The second semi-final of the 63rd edition of the Eurovision Song Contest is scheduled on May 11th.
 It will take place in the International Exhibition Centre in Kiev, Ukraine, following Ukraine's victory at the 2016 contest in Stockholm with the song "1944", written and performed by Jamala.
 This will be the second time the contest takes place in Kiev, after 2005, and the fourth Eurovision event after hosting the Junior Eurovision Song Contests in 2009 and 2013.

 19 countries are going to fight for the 10 qualification spots and the battle is announcing to be huge as this semi-final has at its start 10 countries which already won this competition for at least one time.
-But as the time passes, judging by the results from the previous few years, the countries which are going to perform in this semi-final can be described as very inconstant ones: only 3 countries (Hungary, Austria and Russia) were in all the Grand Finals of the last 3 editions of the competition.
+But as the time passes, judging by the results from the previous few years, the countries which are going to perform in this semi-final can be described as very inconstant ones: only 2 countries (Hungary and Austria) were in all the Grand Finals of the last 3 editions of the competition.

 The second half is composed by countries that had difficulies in qualifying to the grand final during the last years.
 Excepting Norway and Estonia, which both failed to qualify last year but still, they have good statistics in passing the semi-finals overall, all the other countries are always struggling.
 Israel, Lithuania finally cought a good shape in the last few years and of course, they will be trying to keep it going this year, Bulgaria and Croatia had quite good comebacks last year, while Switzerland is always opened in getting a random place.
 Belarus and San Marino look to be outsiders.